 The physical properties of the material retrieved at Site U1397 can generally be correlated to the lithologic variations observed throughout the cored material (Figs. F12, F13).
 Bioclastic and volcaniclastic turbidites and thick tephra layers can be distinguished from background sedimentation (hemipelagic mud) by most of the physical proprieties.
-Magnetic susceptibility data show large variations, with maximum values $(6880 \times 10^{-5} \text{ IU})$ more than twice as high as those obtained from measurements at the other sites.
+Magnetic susceptibility data show large variations, with maximum values (6880 $\times$ 10-5 SI) more than twice as high as those obtained from measurements at the other sites.
 Peaks in magnetic susceptibility values correlate with tephra layers and volcaniclastic turbidites.
 Measured bulk densities increase slightly with depth, whereas NGR data show no consistent downhole trend.
-P-wave velocities also increase slightly with depth ( $\sim$ 1500 to $\sim$ 1600 m/s, on average).
-Within thick turbidite deposits, P-wave velocity, density, and magnetic susceptibility typically increase with depth.
-All three of these properties have a sharp boundary at depths that correspond to the base of the turbidites.
-The shear strength of the sampled sediment increases with depth (1 kPa/m) for the uppermost ~55 mbsf at Site U1397.
+P-wave velocity ranges between 1400 and 1750 m/s with no significant downhole increase.
+All three of these properties have a sharp boundary at depths that correspond to the base of turbidites.
+The shear strength of the cored sediment increases with depth (1 kPa/m) for the uppermost ~55 mbsf at Site U1397.
 No shear strength measurements could be performed in the interval between ~55 and 65 mbsf because of the coarse nature of the retrieved sediment (mainly sand).
 Between 65 and 80 mbsf, shear strength increases as high as 200 kPa; it then decreases from 80 to 95 mbsf.
-The interval between 95 and 150 mbsf was again not favorable for the performance of shear strength measurements.
-The last interval from which shear strength measurements were obtained is between 150 and 180 mbsf.
-Shear strength is quite variable in this interval, with values ranging from <50 to >450 kPa, reflecting the variable nature of the sampled sediment.
+The interval between 95 and 150 mbsf was again not favorable to measure shear strength.
+Between 150 and 180 mbsf shear strength is quite variable, with values ranging from <50 to >450 kPa, reflecting the variable nature of the sampled sediment and likely variable consolidation states.
 Porosity data show, as was observed at Site U1396, no consistent trend with depth.
 Porosity ranges from ~40% to 68%.
 Bulk density ranges from 1.55 to 2.40 g/cm and shows a clear negative correlation with porosity.
-The darkcolored volcaniclastic turbidites have systematically higher bulk densities (1.75- $2.40 \text{ g/cm}^3$ ) than the other retrieved sediment.
-Grain density ranges between 2.48 and 3.17 g/cm, with hemipelagic sediment showing grain densities between 2.6 and $2.85 \text{ g/cm}^3$ .
-To obtain a geothermal gradient for this site, formation temperature was measured using the advanced piston corer temperature tool (APCT-3) at the bottom of Cores 340-U1397A-5H, 6H, and 7H (36.5, 46.0, and 55.5 mbsf, respectively) and the bottom of Cores 340-U1397B-3H, 4H, and 7H (25.6, 35.1, and 61.3 mbsf, respectively).
-Temperature was calculated from these time series of temperature measurements using an assumed thermal conductivity (k) of 1.0 W/(m·K) and equal to $3.7 \times 10^6$ J/mK.
-A best-fit linear relationship between depth and the six temperature measurements gives a temperature gradient of $70.0^\circ \pm 8.8^\circ$ C/km.
-Using the thermal conductivity of $1.037 \pm 0.135$ W/(m·K) measured on the cored material, the implied heat flow, if conductive, is $72.5 \pm 13.1$ mW/m.
-This estimate has not been corrected for bathymetry (which may be a significant correction because the site is on a ridge) or sedimentation (possibly a large correction owing to high sedimentation rates).
-It has to be noted that temperatures obtained from the downhole measurements show a considerable scatter upon the linear trend, which might be indicative of fluid flow.
+The dark-colored volcaniclastic turbidites have systematically higher bulk densities $(1.75-2.40 \text{ g/cm}^3)$ than the other retrieved sediment.
+Grain density ranges between 2.48 and 3.17 g/cm, with hemipelagic sediment showing grain densities between 2.6 and 2.85 g/cm.
+Formation temperature was measured using the APCT-3 at 36.5, 46.0, and 55.5 mbsf in Hole U1397A and 25.6, 35.1, and 61.3 mbsf in Hole U1397B.
+The temperature gradient is $70.0^{\circ} \pm 8.8^{\circ}$ C/km.
+Using the thermal conductivity of 1.028 W/( $m \cdot K$ ), with standard error on the mean of 0.022 W/( $m\cdot K$ ), the implied conductive heat flow is $72 \pm 9 \text{ mW/m^2}$ .
+The bathymetry of this site lowers the near-surface (measured) heat flow by 4%, and the high sedimentation rate of this site can lead to heat flow being underestimated by as much as 4% (Manga et al., 2012).